 Radionuclide analysis is performed on selected samples as outlined in the EMP to evaluate the compliance of site discharges.
-Results from radionuclide analyses are converted to dose using the DCS dose conversion factors for drinking water.
+Results from radionuclide analyses are converted to dose using the DCS dose conversion factors for drinking water and adjusted using exposure models as identified in Methods for Conducting Risk Assessments and Risk Evaluations at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky Volume 1.
+Human Health, DOE/LX/07-0107&D2/R13/V1.
 DCS values established in DOE-STD-1196-2021, Derived Concentration Technical Standard, are "radiological quantities used in the development and conduct of environmental and public radiation protection programs implemented at DOE sites and for DOE activities.
 DCS values are reference concentrations of radionuclides in environmental media that provide a basis for the control of effluent releases from DOE facilities.
 These DCS values may be used in implementation of the "as low as reasonably achievable" (ALARA) principle for environmental programs."
-(DOE 2021a).
+(DOE 2021).